seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_architecture.md

 We would like to use a free service and we don't want to fall into a huge ecosystem => no `AppSync` for us.
 We don't need the most of CMS features and there is a chance there we won't be able to write a more specialized custom queries => we won't connect to `GraphCMS`.

 `Fauna` vs `Slash Graphql`.
-Fauna has a built-in authentication but I can't find a reasonable tutorial how to setup passwordless or integrate an external identity provider.
-However it should be doable according this [article](https://www.felix-gehring.de/articles/2020/01/28/using-faunadb-with-an-identity-provider/).
+Fauna has a built-in authentication and a free plan.
+There are also some helpful articles how to integrate a custom identity provider to the stack with Fauna: e.g. [Using FaunaDB with an Identity Provider](https://www.felix-gehring.de/articles/2020/01/28/using-faunadb-with-an-identity-provider/) and [From Static Sites To End User JAMstack Apps With FaunaDB](https://www.smashingmagazine.com/2020/06/static-sites-jamstack-apps-faunadb/).
-`Slash GraphQL` is (at the time of writing) private beta, however it looks promising and it's ready for 3rd-party identity providers.
-And it's based on a graph database.
+`Slash GraphQL` is (at the time of writing) private beta, however it looks promising.
+It's ready for 3rd-party identity providers (there is an `Auth0` integration tutorial in their docs) and it's based on a graph database.

-So let's experiment a bit and try `Slash GraphQL`.
+Let's experiment a bit and choose `Slash GraphQL`.
 It would be nice to combine it with `Auth0`.
+There is a chance the API would be simpler thanks to the focusing only on the graph database and GraphQL.
+(I can't compare `Fauna` and `Slash GraphQL` properly now due to lack of experience with both services - don't hesitate to write me your opinions.)

 ---